Tempest200/clinic-management-system/README.md

 Visit the Login Page

-Navigate to / or your deployed app’s homepage.
+.Navigate to / or your deployed app’s homepage.

-Enter your email and password.
+.Enter your email and password.

-If you're a Doctor, you'll be redirected to the Doctor Dashboard.
+.If you're a Doctor, you'll be redirected to the Doctor Dashboard.

-If you're a Receptionist, you'll be redirected to the Receptionist Dashboard.
+.If you're a Receptionist, you'll be redirected to the Receptionist Dashboard.

 Doctor Dashboard Usage

-View today’s patient list with pending/completed statuses.
+.View today’s patient list with pending/completed statuses.

-Click on a patient’s row to open a popup and write prescriptions.
+.Click on a patient’s row to open a popup and write prescriptions.

-Change appointment status from Pending to Complete.
+.Change appointment status from Pending to Complete.

 Receptionist Dashboard Usage

-Add a new patient by clicking the 'New Patient' button.
+.Add a new patient by clicking the 'New Patient' button.

-Fill in patient details including contact, emergency, and relative info.
+.Fill in patient details including contact, emergency, and relative info.

-Save the form and automatically generate a token.
+.Save the form and automatically generate a token.

-Switch to Billing tab to handle completed appointments only.
+.Switch to Billing tab to handle completed appointments only.

-Select service type, patient, payment mode, and generate an invoice.
+.Select service type, patient, payment mode, and generate an invoice.

 Billing

-Auto-populates service name and ID.
+.Auto-populates service name and ID.

-Calculates subtotal, tax (GST), and total.
+.Calculates subtotal, tax (GST), and total.

-Allows payment by cash, credit, or check.
+.Allows payment by cash, credit, or check.

-Click 'Complete' to save billing info or 'Reset' to clear fields.
+.Click 'Complete' to save billing info or 'Reset' to clear fields.

 Logout

-Click the Logout button at the top right of the dashboard.
+.Click the Logout button at the top right of the dashboard.

-You will be redirected to the login page securely.
+.You will be redirected to the login page securely.